FormidableLabs/react-live/README.md

 }
 ```

-But you can of course pass more things to this scope, that will be available as variables in the code.
+But you can of course pass more things to the scope.
+They will be available as variables in the code.
 Here's an example using [styled components](https://github.com/styled-components/styled-components):

 ```js
 import styled from 'styled-components';